cardano-foundation/CIPs/CIP-0069/README.md

 The exact change would be to have every validator take as argument the redeemer and then the script context.
 Datums, only relevant to locking validators would be able to be provided by either looking them up in the ScriptContext or by extending the `Spending` constructor of `TxInfo` to carry `(TxOutRef, Datum)`.

-If this CIP were to be accepted and implemented, we'd be able to resolve a mutual dependency by merging two scripts into one, that can act as both say minting and spending depending on the purpose given.

 ## Motivation / History

 As it stands the scripts being made on cardano often suffer this problem, and the tokens usually are made to be able to be minted at any time.
 This leads to further checks being made on the frontend and further fragilitiy of the systems we create.
+When a mutual dependency arises we are forced to choose which script gets to statically know what's the hash of the other, and which has to be provided 'during runtime'.

 Use Case 1: Minting validator checks datum given to spending validator.
 The spending validator requires the token be present as witness of the datum's correctness.